 Before digging deeper into an undermount drawer slide, there are four other main types of drawer slides:

-- Bottom mount drawer slides aka “epoxy slides” are screwed to the bottom of the drawer side and the side of the cabinet rail.
-These are inferior slides as they have partial extension and do not have soft closing.
+- Bottom mount drawer slides, aka “epoxy slides,” are screwed to the bottom of the drawer side and the side of the cabinet rail.
+These are inferior slides as they have a partial extension and do not have soft closing.

-- Side mount drawer slides are the most popular slides and use a heavy duty ball bearing mechanism.
-These slides are attached to the side of the drawer and cabinet, and are visible.
+- Side mount drawer slides are the most popular and use a heavy-duty ball-bearing mechanism.
+These slides are visible and attached to the side of the drawer and cabinet.

 Undermount Slide Features

 Fortunately, undermount slides are all generally made the same.
-While side mounts come in self closing, soft closing, push-to-open, heavy duty and a myriad of other combinations this isn’t so with undermounts.
+While side mounts come in self-closing, soft closing, push-to-open, heavy-duty, and many other combinations, this isn’t so with under mounts.

 Key features include: